Steve-Fenton/stevefenton.co.uk/src/pages/about-me/articles-elsewhere.md

 #### Multi-tenancy:

 - [A modern view of multi-tenancy](https://octopus.com/whitepapers/modern-view-of-multi-tenancy)
-  This paper challenges the traditional narrow view of multi-tenancy as an application architecture.
+  This white paper challenges the traditional narrow view of multi-tenancy as an application architecture.

 #### Deployments